JU 543 – All-round Stabilizer for Juices and Drinks

 • Control mouthfeel and sensory properties

-Danisco has developed JU 543, which is an all-round stabilizer for almost all types of still drinks.
-The stabilizer can work in both juices and juice concentrates.
+Danisco has developed JU 543, an all-around stabiliser for almost all types of still drinks.
+The stabiliser can work in both juices and juice concentrates.
 The dosage of JU 543 is as low as 0.03% (may vary depending on fruit variety, required functionality and other parameters).
-The JU 543 helps in providing mouthfeel as well as stabilization to the product to a great extent.
-JU 543 can be added to the juice processing line with the help of high shear mixer and thus, no new infrastructural investment is required for using this product.
-The main USPs of JU 543 are:

 • Versatility